 Of course, you have to follow her guide closely, working with the same yarn and hook size.
 She has used a chunky yarn and a size H crochet hook.
 She also provides information about what to do when adding a new yarn skein, which is important for most color pooling crochet projects.
 The result is a beautiful argyle crochet scarf.

 This is another free crochet pattern for a scarf that has the argyle pattern thanks to crochet color pooling.
-This one is a super scarf, wide enough to be cozy throughout the winter as well as to make a bold fashion statement!
-We see how the same technique can have a different impact depending on the chosen yarn colors.
+This one is a super scarf, wide enough to be cozy throughout the winter as well as to make a bold fashion statement.
+See how the same technique can have a different impact depending on the chosen yarn colors.
 You can get a strong understanding of how to do planned pooling in crochet by trying out several different patterns.

 The argyle or tartan pattern is great on super scarves but it is a technique that is also effective on much skinnier scarves that you can wear throughout the year.
 We see that on this free crochet pattern by Little Panda Mommy.

 Dress up your kitchen with the argyle style using this simple free color pooling crochet pattern from String with Style.
-She shows how to use a cotton yarn, which is (of course) what you need when making dishcloths.
+She shows how to use a cotton yarn, which is what you need when making dishcloths.
 Her example shows what the effect looks like in different colorways.
-What a simple project to create amazing gifts for the people in your life!
+Create amazing gifts for the people in your life with this simple pattern.